-Interested in Orlando foreclosures and short sales?
-Investing in bank owned homes for sale in Orlando Fl can be a great opportunity if the situation is right.
+Interested in foreclosures in Orlando FL and short sales?
+Investing in foreclosures and bank owned homes for sale in Orlando Fl can be a great investment if the situation is right.
 What is an REO?
 Buying REO property or a foreclosure in the Orlando Fl area.

 "REO" means Real Estate Owned.
 These are houses which have completed the foreclosure process and are now a "bank owned home" which simply means the title to the property is owned or held by the bank or mortgage company who financed the property.
 This is different than real estate that is up for a Short Sale which is used to avoid foreclosure.